Xinyu-Li-123/ML_Final_Project_ver2/README.md

 ### About

 This is a fork of [gordicaleksa's implementation of Neural Style Transfer](https://github.com/gordicaleksa/pytorch-neural-style-transfer).
-I added two features to gordicaleksa's original code: colorspace conversion and content augmentation.
+I added two features to gordicaleksa's original code: **colorspace conversion** and **content augmentation**.

 To test out the model, you can use the following command in the powershell
 ```cmd